tbeeck/smpsave/docs/quickstart.rst

 Quick-Start Guide
 *****************

-This page serves as a single page which should provide all of the information required to install and set up `smpsave` for use.
+This page serves as a guide to get you set up using `smpsave` for your game of choice.

-You may still wish to consult the :doc:`provisioners` page for more detailed information on your provisioner of choice.

 Overview
 ========